agsb/milliForth-RiscV/README.md

     472 bytes of Forth engine and 60 bytes of linux system I/O, not counting ELF headers.
 Used 48 bytes to load fixed address.

-Could add some bytes for extras words, 2/ NAN ;CODE
+Could add some bytes for extras words as 2/ NAN ;CODE

 No human WORDS.
 It uses DJB2 hashes in headers,
     instead of size+flags+name+pads.